GaneshmKumar/Alertify/README.md

 ### Example ###
 ``alertify 1 Time is up``

-Alert after 1 minute (Timer runs on the terminal)
+Alerts after 1 minute (Timer runs on the terminal)

 ``alertify 2 Time is up --no-counter``

-Alert after 2 minutes (Timer does not run on the terminal)
+Alerts after 2 minutes (Timer does not run on the terminal)